 |---|---|

-| Excessive absences from UK | Track all travel carefully; never exceed 180 days in any 12-month period |
+| Excessive absences from UK | Track all travel carefully; never exceed 180 days in any rolling 12-month period |

-| Failing financial requirement | Ensure income meets threshold throughout; provide comprehensive evidence |
+| Failing financial requirement | Ensure income meets threshold throughout — both partners' income can be combined at ILR stage |

-| Insufficient relationship evidence | Provide joint bills, bank accounts, photos, correspondence throughout period |
+| Insufficient relationship evidence | Provide joint bills, bank accounts, photos, correspondence spanning the entire 5-year period |

-| Missing Life in the UK Test | Pass the test before applying; include certificate with application |
+| Missing Life in the UK Test | Pass before applying; include certificate with application |

 | English language not met | Obtain valid B1 SELT certificate or verify exemption applies |